firstcontributions/first-contributions/additional-material/git_workflow_scenarios/additional-material.md

 > Use this when you need to adjust a commit you made.

 ### [Configuring git](configuring-git.md)
-This document provides information about how to configure user details and other options in git.
+This document provides information about how to Configure user details and other options in git.
 > Use this to better control your git configurations.

 ### [Keeping your fork synced with the repository](keeping-your-fork-synced-with-this-repository.md)